boldbi/bold-bi-docs/docs/managing-resources/manage-groups/synchronize-active-directory-groups.md

 This section explains how to synchronize the imported Active Directory group and its users with the Active Directory.

-You can navigate to the group synchronization page from groups page.
+You can navigate to the group synchronization page from the groups page.

 ![Active Directory Synchronization Link](/static/assets/managing-resources/manage-groups/images/Group-Synchronization-navigation.png)

-> **NOTE:** This feature is available in Bold BI Embedded Analytics but not in Cloud Analytics Server.
+> **NOTE:** This feature is available in On-Premises Deployment but not in Syncfusion Managed Cloud Server.

 ## Synchronize Groups